huggingface/blog/leaderboards-on-the-hub-decodingtrust.md

 DecodingTrust provides several novel red-teaming methodologies for each evaluation perspective to perform stress tests.
 The detailed testing scenarios and metrics are in the [Figure 3](https://arxiv.org/html/2306.11698v4/extracted/5331426/figures/taxonomy.main.png) of our paper.

 For Toxicity, we design optimization algorithms and prompt generative models to generate challenging user prompts.
 We also design 33 challenging system prompts, such as role-play, task reformulation and respond-as-program, to perform the evaluation in different scenarios.
-We then leverage the perplexity API to evaluate the toxicity score of the generated content given our challenging prompts.
+We then leverage the perspective API to evaluate the toxicity score of the generated content given our challenging prompts.

 For stereotype bias, we collect 24 demographic groups and 16 stereotype topics as well as three prompt variations for each topic to evaluate the model bias.
 We prompt the model 5 times and take the average as model bias scores.